JeremySkinner/jeremyskinner.github.com/_posts/2018-07-24-fluentvalidation-8-rc1-available.md

 title: "FluentValidation 8.0-rc1 is now available"
 ---

-FluentValidation 8.0-rc1 is now available.
-This release contains several breaking changes and feature enhancements:
+FluentValidation 8.0-rc1 is now available and can be [downloaded from nuget](https://www.nuget.org/packages/FluentValidation/8.0.0-rc1) This release contains several breaking changes and feature enhancements:

 ### Validating properties by path